chocolateboy/jquery-pagerizer/README.md

 const $onlyNextLinks = $(document).findRelLinks('next')
 ```

-Return all A and LINK elements that have `rel` attributes which include any of the supplied values.
+Return all A and LINK elements that have `rel` attributes which include any of the supplied keywords.
-If no `rel` values are supplied, the call is equivalent to:
+If no `rel` keywords are supplied, the call is equivalent to:

 ```javascript
 findRelLinks('prev', 'previous', 'next')